tobiasdemendonca/terraform-provider-maas/docs/resources/network_interface_tag.md

 ### Required

 - `interface_id` (Number) The network interface ID to tag.
 - `tags` (Set of String) The tags to assign to the network interface.
-It should be short and without spaces.
+Tag names should be short and without spaces.

 ### Optional